Anaphylaxis Law and Policies by Province and Territory

 In 2010, Manitoba passed the Child Care Safety Charter – the first legislation of its kind in Canada – which mandates safety plans and codes of conduct in child care facilities.
 Reference: web2.gov.mb.ca/bills

-The New Brunswick Department of Education’s Policy 704, a Health Support Services Policy, has a specific section for allergies and anaphylaxis: Section 6.6.1.
+The New Brunswick Department of Education and Early Childhood Development’s Policy 704, a Health Support Services Policy, has a specific section for allergies and anaphylaxis: Section 6.6.1.
 A copy of the policy can be downloaded from the Government of New Brunswick.
 Reference: www.gnb.ca

 Newfoundland and Labrador